dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 to determine if the execution of it will comply with the warrant attributes of the context.

-This entails that not all calls to a functional annotated with a warrant attribute will result in call expressions that is considered in compliance with that warrant attribute.
+This entails that not all calls to a functional annotated with a warrant attribute will result in call expressions that are considered in compliance with that warrant attribute.
 This is, however, less of a problem than it seems at first glance:
 * Consider a `@system` or `@trusted` context calling a `@safe` functional with a `@system` argument.
-  The context does not expect an execution satisfying the formal `@safe` constraints, therefore the fact that *the call* to the `@safe` annotated function is not formally considered `@safe` can be mostly ignored.
+  The context does not expect an execution satisfying the formal `@safe` constraints, therefore the fact that *the call* to the `@safe` annotated function is not `@safe` can be mostly ignored.
 * Consider a `@safe` context calling a `@safe` functional with a `@system` argument.
-  This is invalid, since a `@safe` functional makes guarantees for its internal logic.
+  This becomes invalid, since a `@safe` functional makes guarantees for its internal logic.
   What the `@system` callback does, is among the responsibility of the context, and in a `@safe` context, calling a  `@system` function is invalid.

 Especially in meta-programming, it might not be clear at all whether a callback's type has a warrant attribute or not.
-For `@safe` and `@nogc`, this is mostly unproblematic, since these are only interesting from a safety or resource perspective, but no program's logic depends on the guarantees these attributes make: A memory unsafe program is broken in itself and GC allocating may at worst slow down a program unexpectedly due to the GC issuing a collection cycle.
+For `@safe` and `@nogc`,
+this is mostly unproblematic, since these are only interesting from a safety or resource perspective, but no program's logic depends on the guarantees these attributes make: A memory unsafe program is broken in itself and GC allocating may at worst slow down a program unexpectedly due to the GC issuing a collection cycle.
 [Author's note: I'm not completely sure.
 Please have a think whether these claims are really true.]